Do you have a list of priorities or goals that you want to achieve this year? And do you struggle with allocating time to them?

 - Don’t over-schedule.
 Realistically, you can’t be productive 10 hours straight.
 Give yourself some time between tasks.

 - And always schedule more time than you think you need.

 “Wow, that sounds like too much planning to me.”

 No problem.
 Plan less.
 There’s always a counter-movement for everything.
 People who do the exact opposite and advocate an anti-productivity lifestyle.
-You know, folks who claim they have empty calendars and give zero fucks about everything in life.
+You know, folks who claim they have empty calendars and don’t care about anything.

 People who pretend they are always “enjoying” themselves.
 They like to go with the flow and daydream.

 You know what that reminds me of?
 Those kids in school who always said, “Ah dude, I didn’t have time to study for this class,” but always ended up getting straight A’s.